ekschro/mario-level-1-1/readme.txt

 once Mario physics are established, we can check if Mario is falling, and stop the trigger from occurring when Mario is falling.

+The team plan on taking all of the grader's comments into consideration for Sprint 4.
+Due to a shortage of time (one day) the team was unable to make some of the drastic changes required to satisfy them all.

 -- Warning Explaination --

 CA1002: